 - the owner of the premises or a person authorized to act for and on behalf of the owner for service of process and receiving rent, notices, and demands.
 (Haw.
 Rev. Stat. §521-43(a))

-- The landlord must provide a copy of the lease or rental agreement to the tenant.
+- In the case of written rental agreement, the landlord must provide a copy of the lease or rental agreement to the tenant.
 (Haw.
 Rev. Stat. §521-43(d))

 Hawaii Renters’ Rights

 - What are Hawaii renters’ rights if landlords breach their duties?
 (See Landlord’s Duties)

 If any condition within the premises deprives the tenant of a substantial part of the benefit and enjoyment of the tenant’s bargain under the rental agreement, the renter may deliver a written notice to the landlord identifying the issue(s).
 If the landlord does not remedy the breach within one week of receiving notice, the tenant can terminate the lease.
 No notice is required when the condition renders the dwelling unit uninhabitable or poses an imminent threat to the health or safety of any occupant.
 (Haw.
 Rev. Stat. §521-63(a))